iCliniq Logo

 Hi doctor,

-I had an magnetic resonance imaging (MRI) with a possible indication of multiple sclerosis (MS).
-I want to know based on the following symptoms, what type of MS it could be?
+I had a magnetic resonance imaging (MRI) with a possible indication of multiple sclerosis (MS).
+I want to know, based on the following symptoms, what type of MS it could be.
 A few weeks back, I had blurry vision in one eye for 20 to 30 seconds.
-My bladder wall is thick, and I had frequent urination problem.
+My bladder wall is thick, and I have a frequent urination problem.
 I consulted a urologist, and he said that I probably have a chronic prostate infection.
-Sexual arousal is bad from the last two months.
-I am sweating more, and I was diagnosed with hypertension three months back.
+Sexual arousal has been bad for the last two months.
+I am sweating more, and I was diagnosed with hypertension three months ago.
 I do not have walking or running problems.
 Last year, I felt fatigued for a month.
 I get small light headaches occasionally during the day.
 There is no particular flare-up that I can indicate directly.
-I have a tingling sensation on my legs for 10 seconds.
-Could any of the above be MS related?
+I have a tingling sensation in my legs for 10 seconds.
+Could any of the above be MS-related?

 Hi,